-- Taking certain over-the-counter medicines, vitamins, supplements, cold medicines, antibiotics, or other drugs
+- Taking certain over-the-counter (OTC) medicines, vitamins, supplements, cold medicines, antibiotics, or other medicines

-- Eating a food that changes the way the blood-thinning medication works in your body
+- Eating food that changes the way the blood-thinning medicine works in your body

-Your healthcare provider will teach you about taking warfarin (Coumadin) the proper way.
+Your provider will teach you about taking warfarin (Coumadin) the proper way.